cgnorthcutt/cgnorthcutt.github.io/README.md

 ## Life Mantras

-* Make a global impact.
-Do work that improves the human condition on a global scale.
+* Do work that **empowers** people, especially protected groups and the underpriveledged.
 * Optimize every aspect of your health (social, intellectual, physical, spiritual, religious)
 * "smart" is a made-up word.
 "Expert" = 10,000 hours of study, not a "better brain".
 * Never stop expanding your viewpoint, welcome every new experience.